giraffe-fsharp/Giraffe/README.md

 ### routeStartsWith

 `routeStartsWith` checks if the current request path starts with the given string.
-This can be a useful filter when a subset of routes require an additional step of verifiation (e.g. admin or api routes).
+This can be useful when combining with other http handlers, e.g. to validate a subset of routes for authentication.

 #### Example:

 ```
 let app =
-    routeStartsWith "/api/v1/" >>=
+    routeStartsWith "/api/" >>=
+        requiresAuthentication (challenge "Cookie") >>=
             choose [
                 route "/api/v1/foo" >>= text "Foo"
                 route "/api/v1/bar" >>= text "Bar"
             ]
 ```

 ### routeStartsWithCi